-Similar to “Janet Wigs Out” (ranked #25), this time we have Jack completely changing his image all because of a domineering woman named Denise (Karen Austin) who decides he should no longer be a chef and that they should get married.
-What?
+Similar to “Janet Wigs Out” (ranked #25), this time we have Jack uncharacteristically changing his image and career aspirations because a domineering woman named Denise decides he should no longer be a chef.

-The Denise character is pretty normal — even fairly likable — for the first one-third of the episode, which makes her abrupt change in character all the more hard to accept.
+The Denise character (played by Karen Austin, who also guest-starred in season five episode “Chrissy’s Cousin”) is fairly normal — even likable — for the first one-third of this episode, which makes her abrupt change in character even harder to believe.

 Fortunately, Jack comes to his senses and we all get to say good riddance to Denise (and all those pastel colors she made Jack wear).

 You might recall Jack repeatedly asking (and annoying Janet and Terri to no end) the question “Isn’t she wonderful?!”

 No, she’s not.
 And neither is this “Three’s Company” episode.

 “May I have this dance?” – Jack to Janet, in one of the most heartfelt moments of the series.